 Pure white puppies are more likely to suffer from vision and hearing impairments than any other color and pattern of Great Dane puppies.

-There is a lack of pigmentation in the inner ear which can cause deafness and congenital eye defects can make them blind.
+A lack of pigment in the inner ear can cause deafness, and congenital eye defects can make them blind.

 The double merle is not an albino dog, but it’s a factor when the merle gene is doubled, as it’s a bleaching pattern and not a color.
 Less melanin pigmentation is in random areas of a dog’s coat, but all white dogs are not double merles.